 As I continue on rambling, let me get back to the main reason I started with this article.
 We all go through different stages in our life.
-From elementary school, to teenage years and high school, to college and careers, marriage, children, divorces, etc. Each stage has the ability to influence the future stage, for the better or worse.
+From elementary school to teenage years and high school, to college and careers, marriage, children, divorces, etc. Each stage has the ability to influence the future stage, for the better or worse.
 In regards to finances, we can either continue on with our poor decisions that we will regret in the future, or we can change our lifestyle to set us up for success rather than failure.

 Stop dwelling on the past and realize that is not who you have to be in the future.
 You could look back in 5 years and remember this day as the day you changed your future.
 Each success story started with a radical change in direction.
 Get out of your comfort zone and make the choice to change your future, you deserve so much more than this!

 Please leave a comment below and let me know your thoughts on the article!
-If you haven’t signed up to receive future articles by email, please add yourself at the bottom of this page.
+If you haven’t signed up to receive future articles by email, please add yourself to the bottom of this page.
 If you have topics you would like future blogs about, let me know and I will add them to the agenda.
 Stay safe my friends – ENOUGH IS ENOUGH!